 This strategy is facilitated by our MATLAB function chop.
-It takes an fp64 or fp32 argument and rounds it to a precision chosen from among bfloat16, fp16, fp32, fp64, or a user-defined format, using one of the rounding modes listed in Table 5.1.
-We support stochastic rounding because of its increasing adoption in machine learning [14] and the need for better understanding of its behavior.
-The user-defined format allows selection of, for example, the nonstandard fp8 and fp16 formats proposed in [50].
+It takes an fp64 or fp32 argument and rounds it to a precision chosen from among bfloat16, fp16, fp32, fp64, or a custom format, using one of the rounding modes listed in Table 5.1.
+In the custom defined format, the number of bits in the significand and the maximum value of the exponent are specified by the user.
+This custom format allows selection of, for example, the nonstandard 8-bit and 16-bit formats proposed in [58].
+To avoid double rounding the number of bits in the mantissa of the custom format must be less than half that of the format in which the data is given, which is either single or double.
+We support stochastic rounding because of its increasing adoption in machine learning [16] and the need for better understanding of its behavior.
 See the appendix for a link to chop and examples of its usage.

-We note that MATLAB has an undocumented function feature('setround', mode), (as used in [43], for example), which sets the rounding mode on the processor.
+We note that MATLAB has an undocumented function feature('setround',mode), (as used in [49], for example), which sets the rounding mode on the processor.
 Here, mode can specify any of the first four rounding modes in Table 5.1.
 This function works for the built-in fp32 and fp64 data types only, so is not useful within chop, but we have used it to test chop.